mBrandt85/cygni/README.md

 # Cygni Hemuppgift

+A so far simple Epxress app in the backend.

+## Setup

 ### Installing dependencies

-From ROOT folder.
+From root folder.

 1. npm install
 1. npm run client-install

 Application will by default run on http://localhost:5000
-To change port open .env in ROOT folder.
+Change port in .env file in the root folder.

 ### Run development server

-From ROOT folder.
+From root folder.

 1. npm run dev